Skip to main content

 Cassette rattling at certain speeds: loose fan blade clip

 The rattle showed up only at certain fan speeds, which made it sound like something deep in the system was failing.
-Another contractor pointed at the compressor bearings.
-The team wanted to hear the pattern firsthand before agreeing to anything.
+Worn compressor bearings were the obvious suspect.
+The team wanted to hear the pattern firsthand before naming a part.

 Case summary